MOHAMMADI-AF/FPFE/README.md

 ## About The App

-MERN Full Stack App: BACKEND (see the above like for FRONTEND)
+MERN Full Stack App: FRONTEND (see the above like for BACKEND)

 ## Technologies